 The Earth receives almost all of its energy from the Sun and without it, life would not exist.
 Out of the 386 billion megawatts of energy that the Sun produces, around 89000 terawatts reach the Earth (a terawatt being one trillion watts) (Universe Today)

 In addition to our health, there are the effects that the Sun has on our looks.
-A quick look at the ingredient list of any of the top anti-ageing brands confirms that sun protection is an anti-ageing priority.
+A quick look at the ingredient list of any of the top anti-aging brands confirms that sun protection is an anti-aging priority.

 Skin damaged by the Sun displays more wrinkles, looks thickened or leathery and may also end up with pigmentation problems.
 Not an attractive proposition in an era when forty is the new twenty, sixty the new thirty and ninety the new sixty!